how to prepare for chickens

 Housing for Chickens

-Chickens require a safe and comfortable shelter to protect them from predators and shelter them from the harsh weather in your area.
+Chickens require a safe and comfortable shelter to protect them from predators as well as the weather in your area.
 This shelter is called a chicken coop, and it should have enough room for the number of chickens in your flock.

 A coop is where your chickens will sleep, eat, drink, take dust baths, and lay their eggs.
-With so much going on in such a small area, you will want to be sure you have things set up efficiently.
+With so much going on in such a small area, you will want to be sure you have enough space and that you have things set up efficiently.

 How much room do you need in a chicken coop?

-You will want to have 3-4 square feet of space for each chicken in your flock with extra room in case you get more chickens later on.
-I would add 5-10 additional square footage to accommodate any additions you bring in later on.
+You will want to have 3-4 square feet of space for each chicken in your flock, with extra room in case you get more chickens later on.
+I would add 5-10 additional square footage to accommodate your growing flock.

 What do you need to have inside a chicken coop?